neroksi/mapReduceLda/README.md

 The core idea consists in running many concurrent Gibbs samplers.
 Each gibbs sampler compute its own `documents-counts` and `words-counts` matrices.
 At the end of each step, the `words-counts` matrix of each sampler is communicated to the master which is in charge of updating of the whole set of matrices.
 This is repeated until convergence ...

 # 3. Our implementation
+Please take check the [pLda notebook](https://github.com/neroksi/mapReduceLda/blob/master/pLda.ipynb) for detailed, setp by step presentation of our impementation.